Press ESC to close

 Automation and fades play a crucial role in adding movement, dynamics, and expression to your mix.
 Use automation to control volume, panning, EQ, effects, and other parameters over time.
 Automating changes in specific sections or for individual elements can bring life and variation to your mix.
 Additionally, utilize fades to smooth out transitions between sections and eliminate unwanted clicks and pops.
 Fade ins and fade outs can also add a professional touch to your mix.

-See also How Mix
+See also How Do I Mix Two Songs Together

 How To Learn How To Mix Music